microbus-io/fabric/docs/code-overview.md

 The `services` package is reserved for essential microservices, the first of which - the HTTP ingress proxy `services/httpingress` - is included in this release.
 More services will be added in the future.

 An HTTP ingress proxy is needed in order to bridge the gap between the browser and NATS because NATS is a closed network that requires a special type of connection.
 On one end the ingress proxy is listening to HTTP requests and on the other end it is connected to the NATS network.
-More on that later.
+More on that in the [Deep Dive](docs/deep-dive.md).